 Italian Eurofighter and T-346A jets conduct joint training with F-35 fighters from three nations

-The training was divided into two phases: during the morning two Italian F-35As carried out a mission together with a pair of RAF F-35B assigned to the 617th Fighter Squadron, coming from Akrotiri AB, Cyprus; while in the afternoon, four Italian F35As took part in a complex exercise.
-They operated with four USAF F35As assigned to the 421th Fighter Squadron from Spangdalhem AB along with other Italian Air Force aircraft including Eurofighter, AMX, T-346A and KC-767A.
+The training was divided into two phases: during the morning two Italian F-35As carried out a mission together with a pair of RAF F-35Bs assigned to the 617th Fighter Squadron, coming from Akrotiri AB, Cyprus; while in the afternoon four Italian F35As took part in a complex exercise.
+They operated alongside four USAF F-35As assigned to the 421th Fighter Squadron (currently deployed at Spangdalhem AB, Germany) and ITAF Eurofighter, AMX, T-346A and KC-767A aircraft.

 The integration between the fourth and fifth generation aircraft is today a priority for the NATO armed forces.
 This need was largely underlined by the Spanish Air Force Colonel Andrés Maldonado, Commandant of the Tactical Leadership Programme (TLP), during the last training course conducted in Albacete, Spain, which also included USAF F-35s.